TZstatsADS/ads-spring-2022-prj4-group-6-1/README.md

 + Project summary: Our project implements the algorithms describled in the given paper Gamma, Fine-gamma and Fairness Aware Feature Selection (FFS).
 These models are trained and tested on the COMPAS dataset.

 **Contribution statement**:
 + Rishav and Xinran are responsible of A3.
 Jingwei, Ke and Jiuru worked for A7.
+Everyone works on Slides.
 + All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.